ryanczm/Analytic-Musings/_posts/2024-03-11-crypto-stat-arb-II.md

 excerpt: "Part II of the crypto stat arb series.
 I code up a backtest in Python based off the Rsims backtesting framework in R (duh) to implement a trading buffer to manage turnover.
 Then, we backtest the fixed weight combination of carry/momentum/breakout strategy from Part I versus a dynamically weighted version using regressions.
 With the backtest, we can find an optimal trading buffer value that maximizes Sharpe or turns over a desired portion of the book daily. "
 ---

-Part II trading project from RobotJames/Kris, originally in R, in Python.
-I code up a backtest in Python based off RJ/Kris' event-based R backtesting framework [Rsims](https://github.com/Robot-Wealth/rsims) to implement a trading buffer as a heuristic to manage turnover.
-I then backtest the 0.3/0.2/0.5 weighted strategy from Part I versus a dynamically weighted version of the strategy from modelling expected returns.
+Part II of the crypto stat arb series.
+I code up a backtest in Python based off the Rsims backtesting framework in R (duh) to implement a trading buffer to manage turnover.
+Then, we backtest the fixed weight combination of carry/momentum/breakout strategy from Part I versus a dynamically weighted version using regressions.
+With the backtest, we can find an optimal trading buffer value that maximizes Sharpe or turns over a desired portion of the book daily.
 My code can be found [_here_](https://github.com/ryanczm/Crypto-Stat-Arb).

-We want to simulated our strategy in the previous post via a backtest.
-RobotJames and Kris cover this in this part of their Crypto stat arb series.
-They have a backtesting library in R, `rsims`, that they use and demonstrate in their post.
-We are going to implement a simpler version of `fixed_comission_with_funding.R` in Python.
-To quote their post:

->This time we’ll consider costs and constrain the universe so that it would be operationally feasible to trade.
-And we’ll use an accurate backtest to explore the various trade offs.

 # Data Preparation